Thanks to Annelise for suggesting our Baby Name of the Day.

 Burns’ poem is often set to music, and frequently sung to the tune of Away in a Manger.

-- Acoustic trio Nickel Creek have covered the song in 2000.
-Lori at The Real Cruze family mentions that the Nickel Creek cover inspired them to chose the name for their youngest.
+Acoustic trio Nickel Creek covered the song in 2000.
+Lori at The Real Cruze family mentions that the Nickel Creek rendition inspired them to chose the name for their youngest.
 She’s not alone; the song comes up fairly often in discussions of the name.

 What do you think of Afton?
 Is it better for a boy or a girl?
 Are there any other river names you would consider?